-It’s fall, and here’s a list of our favorite pumpkin patches in Phoenix!
+It’s nearly fall, and here’s a list of our favorite pumpkin patches in Phoenix!
+We’ve also included popular fall events across the Valley.
 And be sure to scroll to the end of the article to read some thoughts about what pumpkin patch might be best for your family.

 MacDonald’s Ranch Pumpkin Patch